U.S. regional carriers ask govt to prioritize them when awarding payroll grants

-The letter was sent by the Regional Airline Association, which represents around 20 firms that operate short-haul routes for mainline carriers American Airlines Group Inc (AAL.O), Delta Air Lines Inc (DAL.N) and United Airlines Holdings Inc (UAL.O).
+The letter was sent by the Regional Airline Association, which represents around 20 firms that operate short-haul routes for mainline carriers American Airlines Group Inc, Delta Air Lines Inc and United Airlines Holdings Inc.

 Their business has tumbled in line with sharp flight reductions by the large carriers as the coronavirus decimates travel demand.
 The pandemic spurred Congress to pass a relief package worth roughly $50 billion for the sector last week, half in the form of payroll grants.